shliao-e/Rate-control-for-NVC/README.md

 # Introduction

 Pytorch implementation of the paper "RATE-QUALITY BASED RATE CONTROL MODEL FOR NEURAL VIDEO COMPRESSION".
 The rate control method has been evaluated on four NVC models.
-Training and testing code will be provided, some of which are still being organized and updated weekly。
+Training and testing code will be provided, some of which are still being organized and updated weekly.
 - DVC (updating)
 - DMVC (updating)
 - DCVC-HEM (updating)
 - DCVC-DC (complete)
-Other versions are currently being organized and are expected to be updated weekly.

 ## Requirements